 Stressor #5: Habitat Loss and Modification

-Assessments of historic habitat changes are based on our perception of what constitute optimal spawning, rearing, and foraging habitats (Israel and Klimley 2008).
-Modification of the riverscape has likely resulted in loss of spawning habitat, rearing habitat, and increased barriers to migration (Israel and Klimley 2008).
-Riparian habitats provide allochthonous contributions to the river food web that indirectly support juvenile prey items.
+In the Bay-Delta, channelization has likely had a negative impact on the amount of intertidal habitat available for juvenile and adult foraging, these areas are presumably important to juvenile growth and reproductive maturation of adults (Israel et al, 2008).
+Invasive plant species in the Bay-Delta have reduced the quality of shallow water habitats available for juveniles and adults, while increasing habitat for non-native predatory species (Israel et al, 2008).

-In the bay-delta, channelization has likely had a negative impact on the amount of intertidal habitat available for juvenile and adult foraging, these areas are presumably important to juvenile growth and reproductive maturation of adults (Israel et al, 2008).
-Invasive plant species in the Bay-Delta have reduced the quality of shallow water habitat available for juveniles and adults, while increasing habitat for non-native predatory black basses (Israel et al, 2008).
+(Note: Tidal marsh allocanthous support of clams and other macro-crustaceans contribute to the prey base of sturgeon.)

 BDCP Objective #5

-Improve rearing habitat and migratory corridors for white sturgeon.
+Improve rearing habitat for white sturgeon.
+Conduct focused study of turbidity requirements for sturgeon eggs, embryos, larvae, and juveniles in order to define suitable incubation and rearing habitat for this parameter.